flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-setup-guides/flowx-engine-setup-guide/advancing-controller-setup-guide.md

 Advancing controller requires the following components to be set up before it can be started:

-* **FLOWX.AI Engine deployment** - the Advancing Controller is dependent on the FLOWX.AI Engine and must be deployed in the same environment, refer to the FLOWX.AI Engine setup guide for more information on how to set up the Engine
+* **FLOWX Engine deployment** - the Advancing Controller is dependent on the FLOWX Engine and must be deployed in the same environment, refer to the FLOWX Engine setup guide for more information on how to set up the Engine
 * **DB instance** - the Advancing Controller uses a PostgreSQL or OracleDB as database instance